Context-Auditor/Context-Auditor/README.md

 Then, it will take care of the parsing analysis task and tell you whether any context switch was triggered by any byte of the untrusted user input; if so, it will flag it as a content injection exploitation.

-To demonstrate the flexibilty of Context-Auditor, We have deployed it in three different locations, shown in the below figure:
+To demonstrate the flexibilty of Context-Auditor, We have deployed it in three different locations:

 ### 1. Context-Auditor as a web proxy